rust-lang/rust/text/0000-clamp.md

 [unresolved]: #unresolved-questions

 Should the float version of the clamp function live in f32 and f64, or in std::cmp as that's where the Ord version would go?
+Is the proposed handling for NAN inputs ideal?